Sustainable Mobility

 Mobility is responsible for a large part of this university’s CO2 emissions.
 This is why Erasmus University Rotterdam works hard to make the mobility of her employees and students more sustainable.
 EUR encourages employees and students, by means of a sustainable mobility policy, to make conscious, informed and preferably sustainable transportation choices, such as public transport and bicycle.

-In 2022 and 2023, EUR revised the sustainable mobility scheme for employees, extending the public transport and bike scheme while also increasing parking fees.
+An important part of CO2 emissions is caused by the travel behavior of employees and students.
+To address this challenge, the university recently joined the Rotterdam Climate Accord, which agrees to reduce CO2 emissions from passenger travel by at least 50 percent by 2030 compared to 2016.
+In 2022 and 2023, we revised the sustainable mobility scheme for employees, extending the public transport and bike scheme while also increasing parking fees (see details below).
 This updated mobility plan contributes to EUR’s sustainability ambitions aimed at reducing the university’s carbon footprint.

 • Electric vehicle charging points in the bicycle shed for e-bike or e-scooter.